Question and answers

 What work has been carried out at Ennerdale?

-We've been carrying out work to improve the fish pass on the weir at Ennerdale, so that salmon can migrate from the river to the lake and back again more easily.
+We've carried out work to improve the fish pass on the weir at Ennerdale, so that salmon can migrate from the river to the lake and back again more easily.

 There are some temporary pumps in place which help to keep the River Ehen topped up.
 These will be removed once work has been completed on the permanent underground pumps.